Guanlan-gkd/finger_vision_master/README.md

 The new dot marker sensor uses USB camera and there is no need of ROS and Raspberry Pi.

-T0 set up the enviroment
+To set up the enviroment

 Create a python 3.8 enviroment(suggest using anaconda):
 ```sh